-In May-October 2014, certain changes were introduced to the Payment System Law that mandated the creation of a Russian national payment cards system and required that from March 31, 2015, all transactions with the use of cards issued under international brands, such as Visa and MasterCard, be processed through the facilities of the national payment card system rather than the international payment systems' own facilities.
-As a principal member of Visa, Qiwi Bank is currently working with NSPK, the operator of the national payment card system, to set up connectivity to its systems.
-CJSC QIWI, as operator of our kiosk network, is deemed to be a payment agent in accordance with the Federal Law of the Russian Federation No. 103-FZ "On Collection of Payments from Individuals by the Payment Agents", dated June 3, 2009, as amended, or the Payment Agents Law.
+In May-October 2014, certain changes were introduced to the Payment System Law that mandated the creation of a Russian national payment cards system (NSPK) and required that starting March 31, 2015, all transactions with the use of cards issued under international brands, such as Visa and MasterCard, be processed through the facilities of the national payment card system rather than the international payment systems' own facilities.
+There are different types of memberships in MasterCard and Visa payment systems.
+Each type of membership has a certain range of powers and responsibilities.
+As a principal member of Visa, Qiwi Bank has to set up connectivity to NSPK systems and all outgoing and incoming transactions of Qiwi Bank on cards operated by international payment systems are currently processed through NSPK.
+Rapida LTD is an affiliate member of MasterCard and therefore all its outgoing and incoming transactions on cards operated by international payment systems are processed through sponsor-bank that has joined NSPK.
+Thus, Rapida LTD is not required to set up direct connectivity to NSPK systems.
+JSC QIWI, as operator of our kiosk network, is deemed to be a payment agent in accordance with the Federal

+Law of the Russian Federation No. 103-FZ "On Collection of Payments from Individuals by the Payment Agents", dated June 3, 2009, as amended, or the Payment Agents Law.
 The Payment Agents Law is inapplicable to electronic payments and thus does not regulate our Visa Qiwi Wallet business.
 The Payment Agents Law defines payment agents as intermediaries that collect payments due from individuals to merchants.

-The Payment Agents Law only applies to services providers such as CJSC QIWI that process cash payments without having the status of a credit institution (under Russian law, credit institutions include banks and non-banking credit institutions which are entitled to carry out a limited number of banking operations) and thus are not regulated by banking legislation.
+The Payment Agents Law only applies to services providers such as JSC QIWI that process cash payments without having the status of a credit institution (under Russian law, credit institutions include banks and non-banking credit institutions which are entitled to carry out a limited number of banking operations) and thus are not regulated by banking legislation.
 Merchants on whose behalf payment agents may accept payments include legal entities and individual entrepreneurs, as well as state and municipal authorities and budget-funded entities that provide fee-based services in furtherance of their functions.